PierreQuentel/brython_slideshow/README.md

 `show(path, zone, page_num=0)`

-where _path_ is the relative or absolute URL of the presentation, and _zone_ is a reference of the DOM element (usually a DIV) where the presentation is inserted
+where _path_ is the relative or absolute URL of the presentation, _zone_ is a reference of the DOM element (usually a DIV) where the presentation is inserted, and _page\_num_ is the page where the presentation starts.

 The presentation itself is a text file, supporting the following syntax elements :